ananya-singh7/Team-Taco-Flutter-Festivals/README.md

 # team-taco

-This is a single-screen android application made using Stateless Widgets in Flutter for the Flutter Festivals 2022.
+This is a Single-Screen Android Application made using Stateless Widgets in Flutter for the Flutter Festivals 2022.

-It is a team portfolio based on our team name - taco.
+It is a Team Portfolio based on our team name - taco.

 ![WhatsApp Image 2022-03-01 at 22 53 55](https://user-images.githubusercontent.com/89238834/156226252-f7a2b30c-b8db-4eed-9c1b-91de266d2b28.jpeg)